Programming-Project-2021-22/course-project-davidfabio/README.md

 ### 5.3.
 Main Challenges
 Elaborate on the main challenges each group member faced throughout the project and how they were surpassed.
 - **David Pittracher:** ...
-- **Fabio Vitalba:** Migrating from gradle (LibGDX's prefered Bundler) to Maven was quite painful.
+- **Fabio Vitalba:** Migrating from gradle (LibGDX's preferred Bundler) to Maven was quite painful.
 Coordinating the work was difficult at first, but once we figured out how to use the GitHub Issues it was a lot better.

 ### 5.4.
 Learning Outcomes
 Describe what you learned with this project.